-7.2 Appointment duration:
+6.2 Appointment duration:

 All medical faculty appointments are either temporary or ongoing.
-The vast majority of medical faculty appointments in the CoM are ongoing appointments in a primary academic unit (see section 7.3, below) in the College of Medicine.
+The vast majority of medical faculty appointments in the CoM are ongoing appointments in a primary academic unit (see section 6.3, below) in the College of Medicine.
 The designation ongoing means that the appointment will continue for as long as the appointee is actively engaged with the College of Medicine, subject to the terms of the appointment and satisfactory periodic review.

-The designation temporary refers simply to the appointment having a defined term (see section 7.4, below).
-There are occasions when a primary appointment is of limited term (up to 3 years) ie locums or fellowships.
-Apart from visiting professor appointments (section 7.4.4), temporary appointments are usually renewable.
+The designation temporary refers simply to the appointment having a defined limited term (up to 3 years). ie locums or fellowships, and are usually renewable.
 If one of the purposes of such appointments is the instruction or supervision of graduate students, or if that role is desired at any point during the course of an ongoing appointment, the primary unit must nominate such individuals for temporary (renewable) appointment by the College of Graduate and Postdoctoral Studies (CGPS), as members in that college.
-This requirement does not apply to adjunct professors as these individuals are appointed by the CGPS and automatically gain membership in that college at the time of appointment.

-7.3 Appointment type:
+6.3 Appointment type:

 There are two types of appointment: primary and secondary.
-All ongoing medical faculty have primary appointments in a college department or division known as their primary unit.
+All ongoing medical faculty have primary appointments in a college department known as their primary unit.
 For most ongoing appointees this will be their initial and only appointment.

-In certain instances, ongoing medical faculty may also be granted temporary appointments in another college, department, or division (known as their secondary unit).
+In certain instances, ongoing medical faculty may also be granted y secondary appointments in another college, department, or division (known as their secondary unit).
 Secondary appointments, either associate membership or joint membership, are appropriate for those medical faculty who make significant academic contributions to the academic work of both their primary unit and another college, department, or division.